by Christopher George, Arabella Magazine, 2013 Spring Awakenings issue

 The congenial owner, Judy Smith, is driven to help both artists and collectors; she serves as the catalyst that puts the two groups together.
-Now in her 37th year of business in the Toronto area, she graciously retains the same drive and verve with which she began.
+Now celebrating over 40 years of business in the Toronto area, she graciously retains the same drive and verve with which she began.
 Her loyal customers continue to support her gallery, based on their respect for her delightful sense of humour.

 Of particular interest to Judy are the youthful collectors; the ones who love art but are afraid of the entrance level costs.
 Many people, the young especially, feel that original art is out of their reach.
 There is also a perception cultivated, unwisely by some, that ownership of art is only for the cognoscenti; galleries can thus become intimidating arenas.

 On your first visit to the Westmount, you’ll find you feel right at home.
 You are free to wander about, lingering as long as you wish and never far from someone who will happily answer your questions.
 In this gallery, a simple creed exists: a great collection begins with a single work and grows one painting at a time.

 Another benefit of having the business away form the downtown crowds is that the prices for works ar not driven by the high rents so common to urban galleries.
 What this means is that your buying dollar goes a long way at Westmount.
 Those who feel they can’t aford a work often find that ownership is easy through the individual payment schedule that Judy is happy to personalize.
 The artist, though, is not left with monthly payments.
 Smith pays him/her in full up on the agreement of purchase, thus assuming the financial obligation herself.